abhipalit3/Generative-Urban-Design-Algorithm/README.md

 - The algorithm generated **optimal designs** that balance profit, urban quality, proximity, and comfort.
 - The top solutions provide **better outcomes** than the existing neighborhood design in Salt Lake City, demonstrating the **value of generative algorithms** in urban planning.
+- Optimization Study: The generative design algorithm generated multiple solutions based on specified goals such as maximizing plots, minimizing road areas, and ensuring proximity to amenities.

 ---